Radical orthodoxy: Influences

 Henri de Lubac's theological work on the distinction of nature and grace has been influential in the movement's articulation of ontology.
 Hans Urs von Balthasar's theological aesthetics and literary criticism are also influential.
 The strong critique of liberalism found in much of radical orthodoxy has its origin in the work of Karl Barth.
 The Oxford Movement and the Cambridge Platonists are also key influences of radical orthodoxy.

-A form of neoplatonism plays a significant role in radical orthodoxy.
+A form of Neoplatonism plays a significant role in radical orthodoxy.
 Syrian Iamblichus of Chalcis (c.
 245–325) and the Byzantine Proclus (412–485) are occasionally sourced, while the theology of Augustine of Hippo, Gregory of Nyssa, Thomas Aquinas, Nicholas of Cusa, and Meister Eckhart is often drawn upon.

 One of the key tasks of radical orthodoxy is to criticize the philosophy of Duns Scotus.
 Duns Scotus's theory that the term "being" is used univocally of God and creatures is often presented as the precursor of modernity.

-The majority within the movement appear to support John Milbank's "Blue Socialism" in politics, although some have aligned with the traditionalist-conservative "Red Tory" movement in the UK and Canada.
+The majority within the movement appear to support John Milbank's "Blue Socialism" in politics, although some have aligned with the traditionalist-conservative "Red Tory" movement in the UK.

 Reception

-This reading of Scotus has been criticised itself by Daniel Horan and Thomas Williams, both of whom claim that the radical orthodox movement confuses Scotus' epistemology and semantics with ontology.
+This reading of Scotus has been criticized by Daniel Horan and Thomas Williams, both of whom claim that the radical orthodox movement confuses Scotus' epistemology and semantics with ontology.